Turkey Hill Road, Red Hook, New York

 FEDERAL SURFACE TRANSPORTATION LAWS: MORE THAN JUST ACRONYMS

-The FAST Act, MAP-21, SAFETEA-LU, TEA-21, ISTEA…all shorthand for the succession of federal transportation laws that have been passed by Congress since 1991.
+The FAST Act, MAP-21, SAFETEA-LU, TEA-21, ISTEA, and BIL …all shorthand for the succession of federal transportation laws that Congress has passed since 1991.
 But they have more than catchy names in common; they have established a (mostly) consistent focus and scope for federal highway and transit funding across the nation.
 They also provide a means for federal funding to filter down to states and MPOs.